 The four Taste of the Wild with Ancient Grains recipes are:

-- Ancient Stream Canine Recipe with Smoked Salmon
+- Ancient Stream Canine Recipe with Smoke-Flavored Salmon

 - Ancient Prairie Canine Recipe with Roasted Bison & Roasted Venison